Your guide to doing business in Namibia

-Namibia lies on continental Africa’s western coast, bordered to its north by Angola and Zambia, and to its east and south, by Botswana and South Africa.
-After achieving its independence from South Africa in 1990, Namibia emerged from a period of political turmoil and stepped out onto the global stage, becoming a member of the United Nations, the Southern African Development Community (SADC), the African Union, and the Commonwealth of Nations.
-Due to their shared history, and geographic proximity, Namibia’s economic profile is closely tied to South Africa, with mining, agriculture, manufacturing, and tourism all playing a significant part in GDP.
-Considered one of the world’s most promising emerging economies, the Namibian government has introduced reforms designed to reduce red tape, tackle corruption, and streamline the business set-up process.
-The result of those efforts have been positive: Namibia has experienced an average economic growth rate of 4.48% since 1990, and reached a $10.27 billion GDP in 2016.
-Namibia’s economic reforms have also attracted investment, with international organisations moving employees and operations to the country, and turning the capital city, Windhoek into a thriving regional business hub.
-In 2018, the World Bank ranked Namibia 106 on its Ease of Doing Business Survey.
+Namibia is situated on continental Africa’s western coast, bordered to the north by Angola and Zambia and to the east and south by Botswana and South Africa.
+After gaining independence from South Africa in 1990, Namibia emerged from a period of political turmoil to step onto the global stage, becoming a member of the United Nations, the Southern African Development Community, the African Union, and the Commonwealth of Nations.
+Due to their shared history and geographic proximity, Namibia’s economic profile is closely tied to South Africa with mining, agriculture, manufacturing, and tourism all playing a significant part in GDP.
+Considered one of the world’s most promising emerging economies, Namibia has introduced reforms designed to reduce red tape, tackle corruption, and streamline the business set-up process.
+The result of those efforts have been positive: Namibia has experienced an average economic growth rate of 4.48% since 1990 and reached an estimated GDP of $14.36 billion in 2019.
+Namibia’s economic reforms have also attracted investment, with international organisations moving employees and operations to the country and turning the capital city, Windhoek into a thriving regional business hub.
+In 2019, the World Bank ranked Namibia 104 on its Ease of Doing Business Survey.

 Businesses targeting Namibia will find a number of reasons to invest, including: